JohnnyBackus/ten-thousand/README.md

 ### Tests

-- Tests are located in the tests directory --> tests/version_1 and tests/version_2
+- Tests are located in the tests directory --> tests/version_1 , version_2 , version_3
 - Still passing all version_1 tests
 - ran game.py and received same output as in version_2 tests: quitter.sim, one_and_done.sim, bank_one_roll_then_quit.sim, bank_first_for_two_rounds.sim.